RMWinslow/webfonttest/README.md

 I'm testing some stuff.

-Fonts here are made with Twemoji Project assets.
+Fonts here are made with Twemoji Project assets or assets from the EmojiTwo project..

 github.com/twitter/twemoji

+github.com/emojitwo